Sale Save 50% | Power your business with QuickBooks Claim now

 How could you create unexpected moments of pleasure or happiness for your clients?
 Here are four ideas:

 1. Send a welcome gift.
 Add gift giving to your process for onboarding new clients, whether you’re sending a simple card or a box of curated items.
+If you’re looking for a festive touch during the holiday season, consider sending a thoughtful holiday card to clients, letting them know how much you value their partnership.
 This can be automated by working with a local company to create themed welcome baskets or selecting a go-to client gift online.

 2. Package deliverables in an exciting way.
 Look at your deliverables with fresh eyes and ask “How could I make this delightful?”
 For example, a colleague runs a program that uses a workbook, so rather than sending the workbook in a standard mailing envelope, she packages it in a beautiful box with a few other small gifts.
 Delightful!